How You Shot It: ‘Frozen in Time ‘ – Romance Underneath an Alaskan Glacier

 How You Shot It is a series where you show us how you shot an image.
 Many who use our presets love to share their special processing recipes.
 You can join the SLR Lounge Textures and Presets group on Facebook and share your favorite images and recipes as well!
 For our wedding and portrait photographers, please join the SLR Lounge Wedding and Portrait Photographers group.

 Today’s post is by Chris Beck.
 He is a professional photographer, and photography teacher based in Alaska and offers photography tours throughout the state.
-For more info on his work, visit www.alaskanphotographytours.com or his wedding work at www.chugachpeaks.com.
-His personal site can be found at www.photobybeck.com.
+For more info on Chris’s work, visit him at chinookphotography.com.

 In order to reach the ice caves, it is about a 2-hour hike through some pretty rugged terrain.
 Because of the amount of gear we had to carry, we all decided it best to kayak out to the face of the glacier, and hike up the side.
 With head winds, it took about 45 minutes to paddle out there.
 Navigating through 35 degree water, with iceberg obstacles, we reached a portion of the glacier that has drastically receded over the past couple of years.
 It was cool to see there were trees beneath the glacier where it had receded.
 It uncovered a forest preceding the formation of the glacier.
 Local university scientists have determined the trees to be 10,000 years old.